ianstormtaylor/slate/docs/guides/data-model.md

 Collections of Slate objects are represented as immutable `Lists`, `Sets`, `Stacks`, etc, which means we enjoy expressive methods like `filter`, `includes`, `take`, `skip`, `rest` and `last`.

-If you haven't used Immutable.js before, there is definitely a learning curve.
-Before you dive into Slate, you should check out the [Immutable.js docs](https://facebook.github.io/immutable-js/docs/#/).
-Once you get the hang of it, it won't slow you down at all, but it will take a few days to get used to, and you might write things suboptimally at first.
+If you haven't used [`Immutable.js`](https://facebook.github.io/immutable-js/) before, there is definitely a learning curve.
+Before you dive into Slate, you are encouraged to become familiar the [Immutable.js documentation](https://facebook.github.io/immutable-js/docs/#/).
+Once you get the hang of the Immutable JS API you'll be quite productive.
+It might take a few days to get used to Immutable JS.
+And, you might write some suboptimal code at first.
+Don't let this discourage you!
+Learning Immutable JS is is well worth the investment!

 ## The "Value"